A thoughtful perspective for discerning Durango homeowners

 The Tradeoff Most People Don’t Talk About

-Time during the holidays is limited.
+Time during the holidays is finite.
+And once it’s spent, it’s gone.

-“I don’t want to spend my holidays this way anymore.”
+I don’t want to spend my holidays this way anymore.

 A Different Way to Think About It

-For some homeowners, decorating themselves still feels meaningful—and that’s exactly right for them.
+For some homeowners, decorating themselves still feels meaningful and enjoyable — and that’s exactly right for them.
+For others, having it thoughtfully handled is simply a better use of the time they have.

 So… Is It Still Worth Your Time?